Looking for the best holder or key ring for your new AirTags? Here are our top picks.

-Caseology's AirTag Vault is another straightforward key chain option that's affordable at $15 but could shave a few dollars of its price over time.
+Caseology's AirTag Vault is another straightforward key chain option that's affordable at $14 but could shave a few dollars off its price over time.
 (Caseology is also a sub-brand of Spigen.)
 It's one of the few AirTag accessories that was available at launch and has been pretty popular as a result.
 It comes with a carabiner but you could attach a standard key chain if you wanted.
 It should be back in stock fairly soon.

-Spigen is also selling an attractively simple key-chain AirTag holder, the Valentinus, for around $18.
+Spigen is also selling an attractively simple key-chain AirTag holder, the Valentinus, for around $7.
 It's made of faux leather.
 Alas, it's temporarily out of stock but should be back in the next few weeks.

 Apple's Loop, made for attaching your AirTag to a bag, costs as much as an AirTag.
 But it's Apple's official loop option and this polyurethane option is cheaper than the leather $39 Leather Loop.
 (That doesn't make it a good deal, but I'm just pointing it out.)
 It's available in four different colors.

-Spigen, known for its value iPhone cases, has its AirTag Case Rugged Armor ($25).
+Spigen, known for its value iPhone cases, has its AirTag Case Rugged Armor ($17).
 It's not quite as cheap as we hoped it would be, but maybe it will come down in price in time.
 It does have a rugged design with a nice carabiner and carbon-fiber elements.

 Moment, which makes and sells photo and video accessories for Apple products, including lens attachments, will have an enclosure accessory that allows you to mount your AirTag.
 "Made from a rugged aramid fiber shell and backed with a super strong adhesive, you can stick an AirTag to any flat surface," Moment says.
-It won't be available till July but you can preorder it.

-If you don't want to spend $15-$20 for a mount, these Gorilla Mounting Tape Squares are a cheaper option at $5 and can be cut to size for AirTags.
-AirTags have an IPX67 water-resistance rating, which means it can be fully submersed in up to 1 meter of water for 30 minutes and is dust-proof.
+If you don't want to spend $15-$20 for a mount, these Gorilla Mounting Tape Squares are a cheaper option at $10 and can be cut to size for AirTags.
+AirTags have an IPX67 water-resistance rating, which means it can be fully submerged in up to 1 meter of water for 30 minutes and is dust-proof.
 So it can withstand some punishment without a cover.
 After all, it doesn't have a screen.

 The AirTag uses a CR2032 coin battery, which should last about a year.
 You can find a 10-pack of those batteries on Amazon for less than $10.
 That's the way to go, especially if you have multiple AirTags, and other devices that use CR2032 coin batteries.